Mug shot as a political boost? Some politicians have tried - KTVZ

 Now that a New York grand jury has voted to indict him for his role in the payment of hush money to a porn actor, Trump will have to appear at district attorney headquarters in Manhattan to be booked, fingerprinted and get a mug shot taken.
 The former president, the first ever to be indicted, is expected to surrender to authorities early next week.

-New York Police Department policy prohibits publicly releasing mug shots, though they have leaked in the past.
+New York law discourages the release of mug shots in most cases, though they have leaked in the past.
 Less clear is whether Trump would seek to have the picture released himself, for political or other reasons.
 Within minutes of word of his indictment breaking, his 2024 presidential campaign was sending fundraising messages off the news.

 Some Trump aides have floated the idea of holding a post-booking press conference — a political trail blazed by Texas Gov. Rick Perry when he surrendered to authorities for his own mug shot in 2014.